Department of Nursing (RN-BSN)

 Mission: The Vanguard University Nursing Department is committed to providing quality undergraduate and graduate nursing programs that promote academic excellence while integrating the values of Truth, Virtue, and Service.
 In doing so, we strive to be a center of excellence in Christian nursing education.

-See Admissions Information page for additional information on admissions in to the Professional Studies and Non-Traditional Education Programs.
+See Admissions Information page for additional information on admissions in Professional and Graduate Admissions.

 Program Requirements for Admission

-In addition the University Admission Requirements in to the Professional Studies Program, the following are required for admission in to the RN-BSN program.
+In addition the University Admission Requirements in Professional Studies, the following are required for admission in to the RN-BSN program.

 - Preferred overall 3.0 GPA (out of 4.0) – official transcripts required for verification